 A good first step towards either option would be to meet one of our ministers after a church service one Sunday.
 Questions and inquiries can also always be directed to us via phone or email.

 Marriage is a wonderful, God-given institution and it is our privilege to help couples before, during and after their wedding.
 Our ministers are able to take couples through a pre-marital counselling process and perform a warm and orderly service of marriage on the big day.
-Ideally, we would form an ongoing relationship with wedding couples and welcome them into our church rather than just being a ‘wedding factory’.
+We would love to form an ongoing relationship with wedding couples and welcome them into our church.

 It is an honour to be involved with people from our local community as they farewell a beloved family member or friend.
 On the death of a loved one, families should call a funeral director first and ask them to contact our church.
 The funeral director can then check the availability of our churches and ministers for a service.
 Our ministers are also able to take services at crematoriums or other locations.
 Generally, the minister will arrange a meeting with the family/friends to plan the service as soon as possible.
 Services usually involve an element of looking back on the deceased person’s life and an element of looking forward in the light of the Bible’s message of hope.
 We hope that such occasions will foster a positive connection between our church and the family and friends of the person who has died.